ayush4345/Deano/README.md

 * It plays a crucial role in keeping the entire ecosystem up-to-date by delivering notifications that are vital to annotators' work.

 ### [Tableland](https://tableland.xyz/)
-* Within Deano, Tableland serves as a comprehensive solution for the streamlined management of vendor job listings.
+* Tableland is a crucial component of Deano's infrastructure, serving as a comprehensive solution for the streamlined management of vendor job listings.
+It acts as the backbone of all the datasets within Deano, streamlining the web3 layer on top of the storage.
-* It simplifies the overall workflow within the web3 framework, enhancing efficiency and accessibility.
+* By simplifying the overall workflow within the web3 framework, Tableland enhances efficiency and accessibility, making it easier for vendors and annotators to manage and access job listings and related data.

 ### [XMTP Chat](https://xmtp.org/)
 * Stay seamlessly connected with the Vendor for real-time updates on job listings and address any related queries.